RomainTrm/Blog/content/posts/migrate-from-state-based-to-event-based/index.md

 The complete code example is available [here](3-saving-events.fsx).

-This refactoring looks simple, but keep in mind that we also have to handle events serialization in the infrastructure layer that doesn't appear in my code example.
+This refactoring looks simple, but keep in mind that for storing our *events*, we also have to handle serialization in the infrastructure layer that doesn't appear in my code example.
 This can be a non-trivial topic and we have to come out with a proper strategy.

 Note that now, as our *events* are exposed outside of the domain layer, we can know if something happened or not in our system: if no *event* is returned, then we have a proof that no decision has been made.